 All access persons are required to report personal securities holdings within 10 days of becoming an access person and annually thereafter.
 This information must be current as of a date not more than 45 days prior to the date of submission.
 Holdings reports must included all reportable securities in addition to all open-end mutual funds.
 Annual holdings reports are required as of December 31st of each year and must be submitted no later than 30 days following the end of the period.

-All access persons are required to provide duplicate or copies of trade confirmations and statements for all accounts with reportable securities.
-Provided that the trade confirmations and statements contain at least the information required for holdings and transaction reports, employees need not duplicate such information.
+All access persons are required to provide duplicate or copies of statements for all accounts with reportable securities.

-Transactions and holdings reports are required for all accounts of which the access person has any direct or indirect influence or control, and includes all accounts held in the name of any immediate family member living in the same household.
+Annual holdings reports are required for all accounts of which the access person has any direct or indirect influence or control, includes all accounts held in the name of any immediate family member living in the same household, and any account over which the employee has trading authority.

 Reportable securities are all securities except the following: